 Common termite entry points to sub-floor of houses.

-These examples of a large exposed deck and house without appropriate termite barriers.
-Also not enough clearances between the soil and timber.
+This was a large exposed deck and house without termite barriers, also insufficient clearances between the soil and timber.

-These bearers have insufficient clearances between the soil of the sub-floor area.
+Insufficient clearances between bearers and soil of sub-floor area.

-This bearer is actually in direct contact with the ground, an open invitation for termite entry!
+This bearer is an open invitation for termite entry!

-- All timber must have clearances between soil.
+- All timber must have required clearances between soil.

 - Bearers must have at least 400mm between underside and soil to comply with building code requirements.

-- Sub-floor areas must have required access to allow detection of termites.
+- Sub-floor areas must have required access to allow access and detection of termites.

-- Cross flow vetilation required to sub-floor areas.
+- Cross flow ventilation required to sub-floor areas.

 The next building inspector did not identify any of these major problems.
 Not being informed would cost a buyer dearly, immediately or when selling!